claresudbery/clare-wiki-ably/pages/think/agile-princ/remote-working-tools-and-tips.md

     reported installing this improved sound quality, but someone else found they experienced a lot of cut-outs when they did and had to revert
+    - It can be quite intrusive and anoying and hard to configure, but I did find it worked

   - Push-to-talk in Zoom